 - Golden Oreos – these are the vanilla oreo cookies – both the cookies and the cream are vanilla.

 - Freeze Dried Strawberries – fresh strawberries would add too much liquid, so we are using freeze dried strawberries for this recipe.

 - Flours – You could also do gluten free 1:1 flour blend like King Arthur or Bob’s.

-- Applesauce – You can sub with 2 flax eggs (2 tbsp ground flac + 6 tbsp water).
+- Applesauce – You can sub with 2 flax eggs (2 tablespoon ground flac + 6 tablespoon water).
 That would be our first preference, but you could also sub the same amount of banana, pumpkin or sweet potato puree, or non-dairy yogurt.
 Some of these may alter taste and texture.

 - Brown and Cane Sugar – You can try coconut or date granulated sugars, but we have not tested these.

 - Vegan Chocolate Chips – Try vegan semi-sweet chips or dark chocolate or a combination of them all for a different taste